 The club was founded by workers at the Royal Arsenal in Woolwich, then in the county of Kent, but now part of London (SE18).
-Dial Square, the apparent name under which the club played that 1st game, was the section of the Royal Arsenal where most of the players worked.
+Dial Square was the section of the Royal Arsenal where most of the players worked.
 So, like London neighbors West Ham United (Thames Ironworks), and a pair of American football clubs that are arch-rivals, the Chicago Bears (Staley Starch Company) and the Green Bay Packers (Indian Packing Company), Arsenal got their start as what Americans called a company team, and what Englishmen call a works team or a works side.

 The founders were Scottish engineer David Danskin (not connected to the Danskin clothing company), North-Easterner (County Durham) Jack Humble, and Nottingham natives Fred Beardsley and Morris Bates.
 The latter two had played for Nottingham Forest, and upon the founding of the Royal Arsenal club, they wrote to Forest and asked if they could spare any old uniforms.
 Forest could, and did, and even sent a ball through the mail.
 Since Forest's uniform, or "kit," is red, Arsenal's first-choice kit has also been red ever since.